Topic Number 303 - Checklist of Common Errors when Preparing Your Tax Return

 - If you received an IP PIN (Identity Protection PIN) from the IRS, see "identity protection PIN" in the instructions for your form and The Identity Protection PIN (IP PIN) page.

 - Do you have a Form W-2.pdf from each of your employers and did you attach Copy B of each Form W-2 to your return?
-If you have more than one job, combine the wages and withholdings from all Forms W-2 you received and report those amounts on one return.
+If you have more than one job, combine the wage and withholding amounts from all Forms W-2 you received and report those amounts on one return.

 - Did you attach each Form 1099-R.pdf that shows federal tax withholding?